 Still have questions?
 Feel free to send photos of your space to firstname.lastname@example.org and we’ll be happy to take a look.

 We intended to launch in the US and Canada (some Wellthon team members are Canadian!)
-However, we encountered issues with shipping and did not want this to hold up release.
+However, we encountered issues and did not want this to hold up release.
 Eventually, we'll be opening the program up to people in Canada - and around the world.